Daltyn Knutson

-Daltyn Knutson (born March 1, 1997) is an American soccer player who plays as a midfielder for Union Omaha in USL League One.
+Daltyn Knutson (born March 1, 1997) is an American soccer player who plays as a midfielder for Miami FC in the USL Championship.

 Career

 Professional

 In March 2019, Knutson signed for USL League One club Tormenta FC.
-He made his league debut for the club on April 3, 2019, coming on as an 89th minute substitute for Conner Antley in a 3-1 home win over FC Tucson.
+He made his league debut for the club on April 3, 2019, coming on as an 89th-minute substitute for Conner Antley in a 3–1 home win over FC Tucson.

 Knutson joined League One expansion side Union Omaha on January 14, 2020.

+Knutson signed with USL Championship club Miami FC on December 13, 2023.